mrismanaziz/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Scientists finally did a study on forks.
+It's about tine!